Rhexia mariana: Biology

 Rhexia mariana is a perennial plant.
 Each flower is perfect, containing both male and female parts.
 Bees are the main pollinators, their buzzing is what triggers the plant to eject pollen.
 The roots of this plant often grow laterally.
 Once the plant has flowered, their roots begin to grow faster than prior to flowering, producing numerous new roots.
 Unlike other plants in the Rhexia genus, Rhexia mariana has stomata on both sides of the leaves.

 Conservation status

 The species Rhexia mariana is not considered threatened or endangered globally.
 The global rank is G5 (secure), but it is threatened in some states.
 In Maryland, Rhexia mariana ranges from imperiled to critically imperiled, depending on the area of the state.
 In Massachusetts, the only New England state in which the plant still occurs, Rhexia mariana is considered endangered.

 Threats to the species

 Development

 Rhexia mariana often grows in locations that are under human developmental pressure, such as lake and pond-side.
 This means that as development occurs, the amount of habitat for the species is shrinking.
-In areas like Cape Cod MA, USA, where human populations have seen steady growth since the 1825, many plant species, including many Rhexia mariana populations have been extirpated.
+In areas like Cape Cod, Massachusetts, US, where human populations have seen steady growth since the 1825, many plant species, including many Rhexia mariana populations have been extirpated.